Ritualism in the Church of England

-Ritualism, in the history of Christianity, refers to an emphasis on the rituals and liturgical ceremonies of the church.
-Specifically, the Christian practice of Holy Communion.
+Ritualism, in the history of Christianity, refers to an emphasis on the rituals and liturgical ceremonies of the Church, specifically the Christian practice of Holy Communion.

 In the Anglican church in the 19th century, the role of ritual became a contentious matter.
-The debate over this topic was also associated with struggles between High Church and Low Church movements.
+The debate over this topic was also associated with struggles between the High Church and Low Church movements.

 Definition

-In Anglicanism, the term 'ritualist' is often used to describe the revival of second generation Oxford Movement/Anglo-Catholic/High Church which sought to reintroduce a range of Roman Catholic liturgical practices to the Church of England.
-Ritualism is also seen as a controversial term (i.e. rejected by some of those to whom it is applied).
+In Anglicanism, the term ritualist is often used to describe the revival of the second generation Oxford Movement/Anglo-Catholic/High Church, which sought to reintroduce a range of Roman Catholic liturgical practices to the Church of England.
+Ritualism is also seen as a controversial term (i.e., rejected by some of those to whom ritualism is applied).